mgerault/IMPRINTS.CETSA.app/README.md

 ## How to install mineCETSAapp?
 First go to Rstudio.
-This package totally depends on the last version of the mineCETSA package.
+This package totally depends on the last version of the IMRPRINTS.CETSA package.
 If you havn't donwload it yet, please do so.
-For installation from github https://github.com/nkdailingyun/mineCETSA ; however it may not be the last version.
+For installation from github https://github.com/nkdailingyun/IMRPRINTS.CETSA .
 Moreover, you need to install some packages from BioConductor especially for the gene ontology analysis :

 ```c